How to Compare Electricity & Gas Prices

 Ask about extras and discounts

-Providers want long term customers, so they’ll incentivise you staying with them.
+Providers want long term customers, so they’ll incentivise you to stay with them.
 Most providers offer bundling discounts (gas and electricity) or particular extras if you are eligible.
 Ask your current provider as well as any prospects about what extras you qualify for.

 Ask for a price breakdown

 If you are into the details of your bills a price breakdown could help you establish differences and similarities with various suppliers.
-Plans are calculated based on a few factors, but there can be differences based on the provider.
+Plans are calculated based on a few factors, but there can be differences based on the provider and region such as Sydney or Melbourne.
 Comparing price breakdowns can be good to get your existing provider to beat or match other costs.

 Look at your available suppliers